 Brokers are meant to create markets for their clients to trade and are supposed to ensure transparency and safety of trading venues, while maintaining some level of neutrality.
 However, what occurred between 2011 and 2017 was a situation where a lacuna in regulation led to the emergence of fraudulent entities.
 These fly-by-night operators set up “brokerages” that were essentially criminal enterprises, specifically designed to rob traders of their hard earned cash.
-These scam brokers devised several means of ripping off their unsuspecting customers.
+These scam brokers devised several means of ripping off their unsuspecting customers:

 Perhaps the case that brought binary options into very negative light, prompting calls for an EU-wide ban, was the unfortunate case of a Canadian investor who lost his life savings after patronizing a shady brokerage entity.
 The eventual suicide of this investor was the breaking point; EU and UK regulators took action and shut down binary options in Europe and the UK.

 It is not only traders that suffered from the criminal activities of the scam brokers.
 Legitimate brokers such as Binary.com paid a very heavy price, as they lost a significant amount of the market share in an industry where they could be said to be the pioneers.
-Binary.com (which is listed below as one of the best binary options brokers of repute today) and several other legitimate companies around the world were forced to make major changes to their operational models, in an attempt to improve transparency and to bring back badly eroded investor confidence into the market.
+Binary.com (which is listed above as one of the best binary options brokers of repute today) and several other legitimate companies around the world were forced to make major changes to their operational models, in an attempt to improve transparency and to bring back badly eroded investor confidence into the market.

 Some of the changes which have been introduced include:

-In selecting the binary options brokers displayed in our list below, the following parameters were used in the process of consideration and selection to ensure that only the most genuine brokers are available for you.
+In selecting the binary options brokers displayed in our list above, the following parameters were used in the process of consideration and selection to ensure that only the most genuine brokers are available for you.
 We have thus made the process simple, knowing that it is quite a challenge for traders to be able to select these brokers on their own.

 The issue of regulation cannot be emphasized enough.
 The only way traders are going to be protected is by regulating the binary options providers they operate with.
 Anything short of this will be inviting the old demons back.
 Regulation also provides for greater accountability and ensures that investor confidence is never lacking in the market.